 An example of some of these timescales is given in \reffig\ref{fig:SSC_timescales} for our \ssc-scenario, in which the SED is dominated by the synchrotron and inverse Compton radiation of primary injected electrons.

-We consider two methods for the temporal evolution in this paper: In the \steadystate method we keep all parameters fixed and run the system into the steady state.
-We use a time step of typically $10^{-2}\tdyn$ and stop our evolution after $5\times \tdyn$.
-This truncation time only alters the results at the few percent level.
+We consider two methods for the temporal evolution in this paper: In the \steadystate method, we keep all parameters fixed and run the system into the steady state.
+We use a time step of approximately $10^{-2}\tdyn$ and stop our evolution after $5\times \tdyn$.
+This truncation time only alters the results at the few per cent levels.
 This method is often applied in analytic estimates when fitting afterglow data \citep{SariEsin01,VanEertenZhangMacFadyen10,Ryan_Afterglowpy20}.
-Secondly, in the \timedep method we change $\Gamma$ over time (see equation~\ref{eq:LF_vs_time}), such that the system reaches a quasi-steady state, in which the blast wave parameters evolve slowly and the system continuously catches up with the change of the blast wave parameters.
+Secondly, in the \timedep method, we change $\Gamma$ over time (see equation~\ref{eq:LF_vs_time}), with the system subsequently reaching a quasi-steady state, in which the blast wave parameters evolve slowly, and the system continuously catches up with the change of the blast wave parameters.
 This method has also been applied in a couple of works \citep{ChiangDermer99,PeerWaxman05,FanPiran08,PetropoulouMastichiadis09,PennanenVurmPoutanen14,FukushimaToAsano17}.
 For the \timedep method, we use a logarithmically growing time step of typically $10^{-2}\tdyn(t)$ and start our evolution typically a few hundred steps before $t$.

-It can be shown that in the afterglow cases both methods yield essentially $\nhat \propto q_E' \tau'$, with $\tau'$ being the dominant (smallest) cooling time scale, and agree up to a factor $\alpha\st{corr}$ of order unity and a convergence term $C(t)$ (when starting from empty initial conditions $\nhat(t_0')=0$):
+It can be shown that in the afterglow cases, both methods yield essentially $\nhat \propto q_E' \tau'$, with $\tau'$ being the dominant (smallest) cooling timescale, and agree up to a factor $\alpha\st{corr}$ of order unity and a convergence term $C(t)$ (when starting from empty initial conditions $\nhat(t_0')=0$):

 We show a comparison of a typical \textit{SSC} scenario for the \textit{steady-state} method and the \textit{time-dependent} method with a constant density profile in \reffig\ref{fig:QSS_comparison}.
-It can be seen that the synchrotron components of both spectra differ only within $\Ounity$, with the upscattered SSC component for the \textit{steady-state} method being only only twice that obtained for the \textit{time-dependent} method (still well within an $\Ounity$ difference).
-In \refap\ref{ap:qss_approx} we show that this is also true for the lepto-hadronic scenarios presented in our work.
+It can be seen that the synchrotron components of both spectra differ only within $\Ounity$, with the upscattered SSC component for the \textit{steady-state} method being only twice that obtained for the \textit{time-dependent} method (still well within an $\Ounity$ difference).
+In \refap\ref{ap:qss_approx}, we show that this is also true for the lepto-hadronic scenarios presented in our work.